antonkomarev/github-profile-views-counter/README.md

 ## Usage

 Cloud solution launched as 100% free experience.
-You can [help me cut server costs] if you like this service.
+[Help me cut server costs] if you like this service.

 If you want to see big numbers in your profile, deploy a standalone solution to draw any views count you want without spamming our server.
 Everybody knows that any counters could be faked.